tomtapia/uuid-gen-tool/README.md

 ## License

-This project is available under the license you deem appropriate.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Contributions